 Most of the project areas included in the community consultations have a daily diet that is not particularly diverse, although this has increased substantially where IACoV interventions have been well implemented.
 In Thaba Tseka, which is more mountainous than the southern districts, the diversity of the daily diet is particularly poor and mainly consists of papa (a type of stiff maize porridge) and vegetables (especially cabbage) for both adults and children under five, significantly impacting dietary diversity.
 Vegetables, primarily grown by women aged 36 to 60 years, are dominated by cabbage due to its perceived resilience to climatic variabilities.
 During the lean season, women prioritize the limited food available to young children although in some households this results in conflicts with men disagreeing with this prioritization.
 While beans are grown in all the districts, they are the least prepared food due to their long cooking time and the challenges associated with sourcing firewood.
 Where nutrition clubs are present, these are perceived in a positive light.
 The nutrition clubs are set up in alignment with policies and regulations provided by the MAFSN and are registered as legal entities such as associations or cooperatives with support from the MAFSN and projects like SADP.
 This formal registration is crucial for their sustainability, as it grants them legal recognition and the ability to engage in formal agreements, access funding, and receive other forms of support.
 Members of the clubs include women, men, youth, people living with disabilities.
-They engage in activities such as nutritional education, practical demonstrations (e.g., cooking classes), and support for agricultural practices (e.g. community gardens).
-IACoV phase I provided guidance on governance and financial management to the nutrition clubs and distributed resources such as seeds, tools, and educational materials.
+They engage in activities such as seeds), indicated by provided guidance on governance and financial management to the nutrition clubs and distributed resources such as seeds, tools, and educational materials.